-Gas Networks Ireland has developed a world class gas infrastructure in Ireland consisting of over 13,832km of gas pipelines.
+Gas Networks Ireland has developed a world class gas infrastructure in Ireland consisting of over 14,664km of gas pipelines.

-Natural gas accounts for 30% of Ireland's total primary energy requirements, allowing over 650,000 Irish homes and 23,000 businesses to rely on the network for their energy needs.
-Natural gas also forms a critical part for Ireland's electricity generation, with 50% of the country's annual electricity produced from natural gas, rising to 85% on certain days.
+Natural gas accounts for 30% of Ireland's total primary energy requirements, allowing over 720,000 customers to rely on the network for their energy needs.
+Natural gas also forms a critical part for Ireland's electricity generation, with 52% of the country's annual electricity produced from natural gas.

 The existing transmission and distribution networks have the capacity to accommodate substantial new loads and provides the optimal solution for large industry who require delivery of high pressure at their site.
 The natural gas network has demonstrated resilience and reliability through severe winter weather conditions, in particular, during December and January 2010, when record subzero temperatures were recorded.
 Read the following publication for further detail on the reliability and capacity of our gas network.